The Master Magnesium Compound

 Magnesium Potency and Assimilation

-A commonly asked question among professionals and consumers is exactly what percentage of Ancient Minerals magnesium chloride oil, gel, lotion or flakes is absorbed by the skin?
+Commonly asked questions among professionals and consumers includes, exactly what percentage of Ancient Minerals magnesium chloride oil, gel, lotion or flakes is absorbed by the skin?
 And, how effectively are topical preparations of magnesium chloride absorbed in comparison to oral use?

 Fick’s Law of Diffusion states that the amount of any solute absorbed (e.g. magnesium chloride oil) is directly dependent upon:

 - The length of time the solute is in contact with the membrane (e.g. the skin)

 - Additional variables, including application sites on the body, temperature of the solution, etc.